The Song of the Libelungs

 And, indeed, after the second wave, the Dragonflies followed.
 When it landed, one of the flight was tied with its wings to the pole and turned into a live pyre.
 Those of the third wave, riding all the time below the herd, struck them from the flight of the horse, shooting them in flight, knocking them down with stones, breaking their ankles.
 In the wake of the swarm, the Cultures remained covered by their torn metal armor.

-But even the Dragonflies were no longer the same suave beings that had once crawled out of the Wilderness near the Necropolis.
+But even the Dragonflies were no longer the same suave beings that had once crawled out of the wasteland near the Necropolis.
 They had grown tall, bright and shiny, with faces dug deep into metal, bodies of solid titanium and aluminum shells.
-The wings flashed continuously and, when they came, the horizon was darkened by an age-old twilight.
+The wings flashed continuously, and when they came, the horizon was darkened by an age-old twilight.
 Myriads were left behind to decompose under the red sun of the Planet's greenhouse.
 Myriads continued their high, triumphant flight.
 From the moment they came into the world they had not been fed anything.
 They had grown and developed on their own, germs of unbridled energy, rising to transcend the torment of this world and reach where they were destined to descend.
 Nothing could stop them.
 This time nothing was going to prevent them from reaching their secret goal towards which they had rushed each time in ever more sublime enteleches, towards an irrevocable victory.

 11.